-Only a selection of prestigious ones; many others can be found on the homepage of V. Svátek or in the UEP publications database: for V. Svátek, O. Zamazal, or analogously for other members
+Only a selection of prestigious ones; many others can be found on the homepage of V. Svátek (only the older ones at the moment…) or in the UEP publications database: for V. Svátek, O. Zamazal, or analogously for other members

 Hanzal T., Svátek V., Vacura M.: Event Categories on the Semantic Web and Their Relationship/Object Distinction.
 In: FOIS 2016: 183-196.

 Svátek V., Kompuš P., Dudáš M., Nečaský M., Klímek J.: Procurement notice enrichment using product ontologies.
 In: SEMANTiCS 2015, ACM, 200-203.
 Honorary mention.